Purpose

 item to be submittedmethod of submissiondeadline for submission

-Program Evaluation Engage FormMay 2 and December 12
+Program Evaluation (5.a)Engage FormMay 8 and December 12

 Focus Area 6: Financial Stewardship

 Fraternities and sororities are most successful when they employ sound financial practices that reflect stewardship and create transparency.
 As a result, members are able to evaluate their membership experience and return on investment.
-The following standards will be used to evaluate each chapter’s progress toward excellence in financial stewardship:
+The following standards will be used to evaluate each chapter’s progress toward excellence in financial stewardship.

-Standardopportunity for growthmeets standardexceeds Standard
+ItemStandardopportunity for growthmeets standardexceeds Standard

-Chapter prepares a budget to present to its membership and advisor for approval11Chapter does not submit evidence of a prepared budgetChapter submits evidence of a prepared budget approved by its membership and advisorChapter submits evidence of a prepared budget that is approved by its membership and advisor and considers the organization’s stewardship and members’ return on investment
+6.aChapter prepares a budget to present to its membership and advisor for approval11Chapter does not submit evidence of a prepared budgetChapter submits evidence of a prepared budget approved by its membership and advisorChapter submits evidence of a prepared budget that is approved by its membership and advisor and considers the organization’s stewardship and members’ return on investment

-Chapter conducts a mid-year assessment, evaluating its financial successes and failures12Chapter does not conduct a mid-year assessmentChapter conducts and submits evidence of a mid-year assessmentChapter conducts and submits evidence of a mid-year assessment that considers and reflects on the organization’s stewardship and members’ return on investment
+6.bChapter conducts a mid-year assessment, evaluating its financial successes and failures12Chapter does not conduct a mid-year assessmentChapter conducts and submits evidence of a mid-year assessmentChapter conducts and submits evidence of a mid-year assessment that considers and reflects on the organization’s stewardship and members’ return on investment

-Chapter conducts a year-end assessment, evaluating its financial successes and failures13Chapter does not conduct a year-end assessmentChapter conducts and submits evidence of a year-end assessmentChapter conducts and submits evidence of a year-end assessment that considers and reflects on the organization’s stewardship and member’ return on investment
+6.cChapter conducts a year-end assessment, evaluating its financial successes and failures13Chapter does not conduct a year-end assessmentChapter conducts and submits evidence of a year-end assessmentChapter conducts and submits evidence of a year-end assessment that considers and reflects on the organization’s stewardship and member’ return on investment

 11 Appropriate evidence includes a prepared chapter budget and/or a letter confirming approval of the prepared budget by chapter membership signed by the chapter advisor.
-Concerning line items may result in further conversations with your FSL Chapter Coach and/or the Office of Student Accountability.
+Concerning line items may result in further discussions with your FSL Chapter Coach and/or the Office of Student Accountability.

 12, 13 Appropriate evidence includes official chapter expense reports and/or written analysis signed by the chapter advisor.